Watch our Video

-Sample Policy Templates For Those Required By UK Law & Charity Commission - the policies a charity should have.
+Free Policy Templates For Those Required By UK Law & Charity Commission Guidance - the policies a charity should have.

-Policies Required By UK Law & Charity Commission Guidance
+Charity Policies Required By UK Law & Charity Commission

 What policies should a charity have?
-The charity policies required by UK law and Charity Commission guidance depends on your role and activities.
-This resource explains the most common policies and procedures charities need and guidance and links to sample charity policy templates you can use to create yours.
-It includes a list of all the charity policies and procedures you can download in Word format from within Charity Excellence and links to the Charity Commission guidance and rules relating to policies.
+The charity policies required by UK law and the Charity Commission depend on your role and activities.
+This resource explains the most common charity policies and procedures charities need and guidance and links to free charity policy templates you can use to create yours.
+It includes a list of all the charity policies and procedures you can download in Word format from within Charity Excellence for free.
+It also includes links to the Charity Commission guidance and rules relating to policies, and guidance on the policies the Charity Commission wants, and those for staff, grant makers, and AI.

-Listed below is the Charity Commission guidance that I am most frequently asked about, but this list is by no means exhaustive.
-I have created charity policies for each of these that meet their requirements and include links back to the relevant Charity Commission and other guidance (see below).
+Listed below is the Charity Commission policy guidance that I am most frequently asked about, but this list is by no means exhaustive.
+I have created charity policies for each of these that meet their requirements and include links back to the relevant Charity Commission guidance.

 And the Charity Commission isn't the only relevant regulator.
 Others include HMRC, the Fundraising Regulator.
 There are also others that are relevant for charities in specific sectors, such as DFE, CQC and the Electoral Commission.